enlivengo/admincore/README.md

 #### Configure Qor Meta Automatically

-If your field's type has defined below two methods, it will be call when registing
+If your field's type has defined below two methods, it will be called when registering

 ```go
 func ConfigureQorMetaBeforeInitialize(meta) {